-The program expenses related to the program contributions above have been presented in salaries and employee benefits, postage and telephone, advocacy and economic development, communications and professional fees in the Statement of Operations and Changes in Net Assets.
+The program expenses related to the program contributions above have been presented in advocacy and economic development, communications and professional fees in the Statement of Operations and Changes in Net Assets.

 11. Changes in non-cash working capital balances

 Changes in non-cash working capital balances have provided (used) cash as follows: